MethodsAndPractices/vsteam/.docs/Get-VSTeamSetting.md

 Microsoft.RequirementCategory  True
 ```

-This version of the command species the project and team and gets the BackLog Visibilites, including any that have been added to the process as behaviors.
+This version of the command specifies the Project and Team and gets the BackLog Visibilites, including any that have been added to the Process Template as custom Behaviors.

 ### Example 2